-Outreach and link building are some of the most essential components of any effective SEO strategy.
+Outreach and backlink creation are some of the most essential components of any effective SEO strategy.
 However, they can be quite tricky to navigate.
 Before you embark on your link-building journey, it’s always important to ask yourself, “why would anyone want to link to this page of my site?”

 Creating content from scratch